galenmckinley/galenmckinley.github.io/publications.md

 Lovenduski, N.S., N.C.
 Swart, A.J.
 Sutton, J.C.
 Fyfe, G.A.
 McKinley, C. Sabine and N.L.
 Williams.
 The ephemeral and elusive ocean carbon response to COVID-related emissions reductions, GRL, in review.

-Crisp, D., Dolman H., Tanhua, T., McKinley, G.A., Hauck, J., Eggleston, S., Aich, V. How Well Do We Understand the Land-Ocean-Atmosphere Carbon Cycle?
+Crisp, D., H. Dolman, T. Tanhua, G.A.
+McKinley, J. Hauck, S. Eggleston, V. Aich.
+How Well Do We Understand the Land-Ocean-Atmosphere Carbon Cycle?
 Reviews of Geophysics, in review.

 ### Publications